darbata/journal/README.md

     - This led to a heavy ~1Gb image, will look into if this can be downsized or not.
 - Interesting Kubernetes deployment scenario, where ML model pods should sit on worker nodes that have access to a GPU.
 - I believe it's a genuinely useful application.
-- Want to avoid costs associated with LLM API's while still being able to achive comparable application features.
+- Want to avoid costs associated with LLM API's while still being able to achieve comparable application features.

 ## Current features
 - User can write entries - CRUD via Spring Boot.